amd/InfinityHub-CI/base-mpich-rocm-docker/README.md

-# Ansys Fluent Base Container
+# AMD Base Container for GPU-Aware MPI with ROCm using MPICH Applications

 ## Overview
-This container recipe is a 'boiler-plate' for those with a license for Ansys Fluent.
+This container recipe is a 'boiler-plate' to building a container using ROCm and MPICH that is GPU-Aware MPI.
-A user must have licenses and binaries to be able to use Ansys Fluent within the container.

-## Ansys Fluent
-[Ansys Fluent](https://www.ansys.com/products/fluids/ansys-fluent/) is an advanced computational fluid dynamics (CFD) software used for simulating and analyzing fluid flow, heat transfer, and related phenomena in complex systems.
-It offers a range of powerful features for detailed and accurate modeling of various physical processes, including turbulence, chemical reactions, and multiphase flows.
+The container is the base upon which all other applications are built.

+> **DISCLAIMER**
+> MITCH is API/ABI to compatible with CRAY MPICH, however there is no garantee that the version present on the system will be compatible with the version within the container.
+> The current recipes presented in the [InfinityHub-CI](https://github.com/AMD/InfinityHub-CI/) repo have been written with OpenMPI, and may require some modification to build/run with MIPCH.

 ## Single-Node Server Requirements
 [System Requirements](/README.md#single-node-server-requirements)

 ## Docker Container Build
-These instructions use Docker to create a container for Ansys Fluent.
+These instructions use Docker to create an HPC Application Container.
-This container assumes that you have a license for Ansys Fluent and a tar with the Fluent application provided by Ansys.
-These files are expected to be in a directory named `sources` in the docker build context.
-This example, is using a tar with the name `fluent.24.2.lnamd64.tgz`.

 If you are not familiar with creating Docker builds, please see the available [Docker manuals and references](https://docs.docker.com/).

 ## Build System Requirements